 Abstract

 Traditionally, in popular media representations of national struggles, men are positioned on the front lines, defending the nation.
 Yet, a decade after 9/11, a number of active and resourceful women have appeared in leading roles in films and TV dramas dealing with terrorism and counter-terrorism.
 I suggest that this displacement of gender roles is related to the ongoing war on terror and to the epistemic and ethical crisis it entails.
 In the following analysis of Zero Dark Thirty and Homeland, I will show how this crisis is both expressed and contained through the unconventional female protagonist on the front line of that war.
-By means of this break with conventional gender representation, the dramas subversively offer an alternative approach to the enemy in this national struggle.
-Following Judith Butler’s ideas about the universal precariousness of life, I will further suggest that, through similarities between the heroines and the terrorists and their shared vulnerability, an ethical concept of the terrorist Other, as a subject, emerges.
+Furthermore, by means of this break with conventional gender representation, the dramas subversively offer an alternative approach to the enemy in this national struggle.
+Following Judith Butler’s ideas about the universal precariousness of life, I will suggest that, through similarities between the heroines and the terrorists and their shared vulnerability, an ethical concept of the terrorist Other, as a subject, emerges.

 Introduction